aarushi4-ux/aarushi4-ux/README.md

 I'm interested in things that exist outside a dataset too.

-**🔭 Astronomy** — especially computational approaches to exoplanets,cosmology, and scientific data.
+**Astronomy** — especially computational approaches to exoplanets,cosmology, and scientific data.

-**🤿 Scuba Diver** — the serenity in the silence and the beauty of the ocean biodiversity staggers me.
+**Scuba Diver** — the serenity in the silence and the beauty of the ocean biodiversity staggers me.

-**📚 Books & Writing** — fiction, literature, research, and writing about things I find interesting on Substack.
+**Books & Writing** — fiction, literature, research, and writing about things I find interesting on Substack.

-**🎨 Art & Creativity** — because not everything needs to be optimized.
+**Art & Creativity** — because not everything needs to be optimized.

 **International Programmes & Collaboration (BITS Dubai):** Professional Assistant created and managing _webpage portal_ for students to browse through opportunities and work on supporting outreach, partnerships and promotional content for international academic initiatives.